-- CPTPP investment rules will provide greater certainty and protection for investors, while preserving the rights of federal and provincial governments to legislate and regulate in the public interest.
+- CPTPP investment rules provide greater certainty and protection for investors, while preserving the rights of federal and provincial governments to legislate and regulate in the public interest.

-- In areas such as energy, mining, manufacturing, financial services and professional services, Canadian investors will enjoy transparent and predictable access to CPTPP markets, including Japan.
+- In areas such as energy, mining, manufacturing, financial services and professional services, Canadian investors enjoy transparent and predictable access to CPTPP markets, including Japan.

-- Strong rules will help to ensure that Canadian investors are treated in a fair, equitable and non-discriminatory manner, allowing them to compete on an equal footing with other investors in CPTPP countries.
+- Strong rules help to ensure that Canadian investors are treated in a fair, equitable and non-discriminatory manner, allowing them to compete on an equal footing with other investors in CPTPP countries.

-- Canadian investors will also have access to an investor-state dispute settlement mechanism that is independent and transparent.
+- Canadian investors also have access to an investor-state dispute settlement mechanism that is independent and transparent.

 - Agriculture and agri-food

 - Japan is the world’s largest net importer of food and Canada’s third largest market for agri-food and seafood products, with exports totaling $4.2 billion (average 2015-17).